-It can be a shock when you open your bill and it's higher than expected.
-There's often an easy explanation for the increase.
+There's often an easy explanation for an increase.
 Our 4-step checklist will help you find out what might have caused the increase in your bill.

 1. Check the billing period